lunarc/lunarc_docs/docs/using_hpc_desktop.md

 ## Tips
 Pressing F8 on the keyboard will bring up a menu where you, among other things, can toggle full screen mode on or off (on Mac it's F8).
 Depending on your system it might be convenient to *not run* in full screen mode.
 Play around and see what suits you best.

+Mac OSX 10.9 (Mavericks) and later: You need to
+1. locate the client in finder
+2. hold the \<ctrl\>-key while clicking on it
+3. choose the "open" option from the menu
-Mac OSX 10.9 (Mavericks) and later: You need to press and hold the <ctrl>-key while opening the client for the first time to get past the "unindentified developer" notification.
+when opening the client for the first time to get past the "unindentified developer" notification.